 When should you go?
 Any time of year.
 The Hay-on-Wye festival is at the end of May, and the Llangollen Eisteddfod is in the second week of July.
 They might be added attractions, but accommodation might be tight too.

 What are the dangers?
 None, unless you are particularly badly equipped in poor weather.
-It’s hardly a danger, but do check in advance that pubs are still open – they seem to be closing down at an alarming rate.
+It’s hardly a danger, but do check in advance that pubs are still open.

 What are the highlights?
 The Clwydian Range and the Black Mountains for bracing hill walking.